bikeoid/Scrabble/README.md

 * Algorithm such as outlined at https://www.cs.cmu.edu/afs/cs/academic/class/15451-s06/www/lectures/scrabble.pdf

-## 2024 Upgrde to DotNet 8
+## 2025 Upgrde to DotNet 9

 I still play the game every day with a small group.
-The upgrade to .NET 8 goal was to integrate the new Identity system and become familiar with the .NET 8 render modes by creating the project new from .NET 8 templates.
-There is little or no user experience improvement.
-I made some bad design choices, so there are some imacts on upgrading to this code base.
-I'll probably fix things for a general purpose proper upgrade with DotNet 9.

-* In the server Program.cs, change  __BaseAddress = new Uri("https://www.scrabble.example.com")__ to the deployed server name.
-* Apply database migrations for new Identity layout:  __Update-Database -Context "MyKeysContext"__
-* Browsers tend to cache the .NET 7 Webassembly page: the first time a player loads the .NET 8 site, there's a good chance they'll see the spinning loading circle and nothing else.
-A SHIFT + reload button or clearing web page cache should correct this.
-* External Google logins are now saved across browser load by default.
-The proper fix is a "Remember Me" checkbox being applied to that setting, but that's a complicated fix with the render model on the login page.
+* Now uses the DotNet 9 Asset Management feature to simplify asset versioning.
+* There was a bug regarding logout in WASM, fixed with **WorkaroundEndpointAntiforgeryStateProvider.cs**
+* Some web servers cannot handle the 'range' header value and would return 416 instead of playing audio.
+The workaround came by calling a Javascript routine to load the sound file into a blob without using the range header, then pass that to the browser audio player.

 # Credits